Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 these guidelines:

-Regular Medical Check-ups: Schedule regular follow-up appointments with a hepatologist or
+Regular Medical Check-ups: Schedule regular follow-up appointments with a hepatologist

 gastroenterologist experienced in Wilson's disease.